Oh no ! Yet Another Flawed Incompleteness Proof

 and that:

-“Next, we define the function from the positive integers to {0, 1} as:
+“Next, we define the function

-and Gusfield claims that this is a well-defined function (See his Section 4: Back to Gödel), and we note that it is defined in terms of the enumeration function f ( i, x ).
+and Gusfield claims that this is a well-defined function (See his Section 4: Back to Gödel), and we note that it is defined in terms of the enumeration function

 Having conceded that his original version was incorrect to claim that it applied to any formal system that “can form any statement about integers”, Gusfield has retreated to a position where he simply assumes whatever he needs to arrive at the desired conclusion.
 In his Introduction, Gusfield proclaims his proof is the “just-right Goldilocks approach” to an incompleteness proof.
 It is difficult to reconcile that assertion with the reality that his proof relies on a logically untenable assumption.